AdobeDocs/experience-platform.en/help/assurance/views/adobe-analytics-edge.md

 ### Analytics View Validation

-The validation view allows you to easily view the results on validation scripts related to Analytics.
+The validation view allows you to easily see the results on validation scripts related to Analytics.
 Errors displayed by validators may contain links to where they should be fixed or display events that are in an error state.

 ![An image that shows the validators tab in the Analytics view.](./images/adobe-analytics-edge/analytics-validation-view.png)